 You’re in luck!

-A roundup of all the best Irish recipes for celebrating St. Patrick’s Day.Â
+Here’s a roundup of all the best Irish recipes for St. Patrick’s Day, from dinner to dessert.Â

 St. Patrick’s Day may be best known for leprechauns and green beer.
 But St. Paddy’s Day also is a big food holiday: an opportunity to indulge in honest, hearty home cooking with lots of fun, old-world nostalgia.
 From soda bread to shepherd’s pie, potatoes and Guinness stout cake, here are some essential Irish recipes for St. Patrick’s Day — each one a winner.